 How to Make Homemade Pumpkin Puree

 6. Allow the pumpkin to cool completely.
 Remove the skins and any bits that may be charred or blackened from roasting.

-7. Working with two quarters of roasted pumpkin at a time, break into smaller chunks and place in your food processor or blender.
-Add 1/3 cup of water and process for 30 seconds.
-Add more water, a tablespoon or two at a time, as necessary and process until smooth.
+7. Working with two quarters of roasted pumpkin at a time, break it into smaller chunks and place in your food processor.
+Add 1/3 cup of water and process for 15 -30 seconds or until smooth.
+If you prefer a thinner puree, add more water, one tablespoon at a time, and pulse ingredients to combine.

+How to Make Homemade Pumpkin Puree